LJWatson/website-tink-eleventy/src/posts/2021-07-27-accessibe-and-data-protection.md

 The [population of Bristol](https://web.archive.org/web/20210629185008/https://www.bristol.gov.uk/statistics-census-information/the-population-of-bristol), the region identified by my IP address, is currently 465,900.
 That means there is 0.6 of another person somewhere in the area with the same browser fingerprint as me.

 Now remember that as well as my IP address and browser fingerprint, AccessiBe also knows I use a screen reader, which, statistically speaking, means I'm blind or have extremely low vision.

+I wonder, what are the chances of the other 0.6 of a person being a screen reader user too?

 None of this information identifies me as Léonie Watson, but it does identify me as a unique individual that AccessiBe can track across the websites that use the AccessiBe overlay.